-SPRINGFIELD, MO. — The Springfield-Greene County Park Board, in partnership with Lake Country Soccer, kicked off $25 million in sports facility renovations at Cooper Park, including artificial turf upgrades on 19 sports fields, Thursday, Nov.
-3, at Lake Country Soccer Dome, 2334 E. Pythian St., Springfield.
+SPRINGFIELD, MO. — The Springfield-Greene County Park Board, in partnership with Lake Country Soccer, kicked off a $30 million sports facility renovation at Cooper Park, including artificial turf upgrades on 19 sports fields, Nov.
+3, 2022, at Lake Country Soccer Dome, 2334 E. Pythian St., Springfield.

 The project calls for installation of synthetic turf at 19 soccer, baseball and softball fields at Cooper Park.
 All but one of these are currently grass fields, which have limited playability following weather events and heavy usage.
 The project also calls for stadium enhancements, additional spectator seating, locker rooms, restrooms, concessions stands, accessible pathways and parking.